 Discovery 4 3.0 TDV6 SE

-The next model in the line-up is the 3.0 TDV6 SE, featuring the all new diesel engine with advanced sequential twin turbochargers.
-In addition to the features found on the 2.7 TDV6, the 3.0 TDV6 SE comes with the following as standard specification: seven seats with leather trim; bi-xenon headlights with cornering lamps; 19-inch seven-spoke wheels with 255/55 AT V-rated tyres; power-fold mirrors; third-row head curtain airbags and map lamps.
+The next model in the line-up was the 3.0 TDV6 SE, featuring the all new diesel engine with advanced sequential twin turbochargers.
+In addition to the features found on the 2.7 TDV6, the 3.0 TDV6 SE came with the following as standard specification: seven seats with leather trim; bi-xenon headlights with cornering lamps; 19-inch seven-spoke wheels with 255/55 AT V-rated tyres; power-fold mirrors; third-row head curtain airbags and map lamps.

 Discovery 4 3.0 TDV6 HSE

 The 3.0 TDV6 HSE came with the following as standard specification: navigation system (hard disc drive) with voice control and off-road mapping; portable audio interface; rear view camera; front park distance control; 19-inch split-spoke wheels; rear air conditioning; illuminated front vanity mirrors; rear luggage net; interior mood lighting; electric seat driver's and passenger's adjustment; driver and passenger front armrests; and a leather gear knob.
 As comprehensive as these spec’ levels were, there was more in the Land Rover goody tin that hadn’t been chosen for Australia, including tyre pressure monitoring - that’s nuts, because tyre pressure monitoring is the first thing you need when going bush.

 Our test vehicles were SE models, with some options: electronically-lockable rear diff; metallic paint and an expensive navigation system ($4430).
 The Discovery 3’s original nav system was useless in the bush until we upgraded the mapping and that brought it up to Disco 4 level, which was very good.
 Most bush tracks we’ve come across around Australia were shown, making the factory unit a useful option.